synapta/wmch-interactive-maps/README.md

 Local settings like database name and authentication data are available in the git ignored `localconfig.json` in the following formats.

+TL;DR: Copy localconfig.example.json to localconfig.json

+### url

+On localconfig.json, set the url to the production url.
+It will be used to:
+- Get preview
+- Expose the path to the user

+It will be something like https://interactivemap.wikimedia.swiss/.

 ### MariaDB

 Create database and grant privileges like this: